 Pouch Cove Heritage Society

 The Pouch Cove Heritage Committee is a non-profit community association founded in 2009 to assist residents of Pouch Cove identify and protect local heritage.

-As the Chair of Pouch Cove Heritage Committee I welcome you to our website.
-Since our humble inaugural meeting in the spring of 2009 the Heritage Committee has completed many operational tasks as well as community events.
+Since our inaugural meeting in the spring of 2009 the Heritage Committee has completed many operational tasks as well as community events.
 We take great pride in the support our residents extend to us when we celebrate and share historic and community events.
 Some of our community activities to date include commemorations of the Waterwitch shipwreck and rescue, Pouch Cove Heritage Days, a tangible heritage night with storytelling, a kitchen party, a commemoration to mark the 100th anniversary of The 1914 Sealing Disaster, many interviews with our seniors, and our new book.

 We are an active organization and are always looking for new members and volunteers.
 We are busy with many new activities on our radar including our veterans project.
 If you are looking for a place to volunteer your time and make a difference in the community, please join us.